larslau/pavpop/README.md

-# avpop
+# pavpop

-An R package for fitting adaptively varying population pattern (AVPOP) models for simultaneous modeling of phase and amplitude variation in curves.
+An R package for fitting phase and amplitude varying population pattern (PAVPOP) models on curve data.